Stink Bugs Reported in Nebraska Corn and Soybeans

 Nebraska Stink Bugs

-Stink bug surveys conducted in Nebraska 2009-2011 indicate we have four main species that may be found in soybeans and corn.
-They are the
+Based on stink bug surveys made in Nebraska in 2009-2011, four main species can be found in soybeans and corn:

 - green stink bug,